 But situations often conspire to change our status against our will, as anyone running for a train only to find the doors shutting in their face will know.
 Whereas the commuter successfully leaping through the train doors at the last minute will have a high status confirmed by their gamble succeeding, the commuter who gets an arm stuck in the closing doors will experience a swift reduction in theirs as they contort themselves in the effort preserve dignity while they break free.
 Observers may laugh at the failure, but they feel the pain of the lost status.

 The almost legendary scene in television’s Only Fools and Horses when Del Boy falls through an opening in a bar is a brilliant case study because it separates the actual failure from the status readjustment it forces.
 If you watch closely, you’ll see that the actor never breaks his upright posture while he falls, and this makes it a remarkable piece of physical performance.
 However, what makes the scene so funny is that a few moments later he reappears with all the physical ticks, fumbled attempts to straighten his clothing and facial expressions that we make when our perceived status and our actual one are forced to merge.
 These adjustments, which some actors refer to as Shadow Moves, were memorably demonstrated by Neil Kinnock at the Labour Party Conference in 1983 when he fell over on a beach in front of the news cameras.
-Having clearly lost status through falling, he attempts to regain it by making a defiant and totally futile gesture towards the assembled media.
+Having clearly lost status through falling, he attempts to regain it by making a defiant gesture towards the assembled media, who had done nothing more than witness and film his mishap.
 It’s important to note that these movements do not relate to the direction in which our status has changed, as Olivia Colman exhibited equally awkward adjustments when she was surprised to win the Oscar for Best Actress earlier this year.

 Through intuition we are keenly aware that our bodies and faces have a way of revealing our inner thoughts to some extent, and so we put a great deal of effort into protective masking in the form of symbols, accessories, vocal tones, clothing, make-up, posture, gesture and hair.
 When the ability to do that is somehow removed and we cannot absent ourselves from a situation, the only thing left that we can control is the expression on our face.
 The blank stare, often with pugnaciously tilted chin, is a common feature in almost all police mugshots, and it is not a coincidence that most can easily double as a passport photo, as my effort below clearly shows.